 Run by chef-patron James Lowe, who spent four years as head chef at British food institution St John Bread and Wine in Spitalfields, the restaurant bears some of the hallmarks of his former stomping ground as well as many touches that are very personal to him and his cooking approach.
 At Lyle’s, the focus is very much on British cooking with dishes that are simple yet skillful, often using ingredients you’re unlikely to find in many other dining rooms.

 The menu changes daily as dictated by the seasons and what Lowe can get his hands on, either from suppliers or what his kitchen team can forage locally, with the lunch menu typically featuring about 14 à la carte starters and mains at lunchtime and five desserts.
-At dinner there is a change of pace, with a five-course set menu on offer.
+At dinner there is a change of pace, with a seven-course set menu on offer.

 The restaurant also takes game very seriously, with an annual, international chef event that celebrates British game season held every September.